Southeast Alaska Conservation Council: SEACC United

 SEACC's non-management employees unionized as SEACC United on December 9, 2022, with a public super-majority of all eligible (permanent, non-management) employees, in accordance with the National Labor Relations Act (NLRA).
-SEACC United filed a petition with the National Labor Relations Board (NLRB) for an election on December 19, 2022, when SEACC management had failed to respond by the deadline.
-SEACC leadership hired the global law firm Littler Mendelson as representation.
-On February 13, 2023, the NLRB affirmed that "the board has broad jurisdiction over nearly all types of private employers, large and small, for-profit and non-profit," and directed an election to take place by mail-in ballot.
-SEACC appealed that decision.
-On March 30, 2023, SEACC United was awarded formal recognition in the NLRB election with a 3-1 vote, with SEACC contesting one of the ballots.
-On March 31, 2023, after being contacted by SEACC leadership, local news outlet, KINY News of the North retracted a story covering the union's recognition, removing it from publication.
+SEACC United filed a petition with the National Labor Relations Board (NLRB) for an election on December 19, 2022.
+SEACC management refused to voluntarily recognize the union, forcing the union to petition the National Labor Relations Board (NLRB) for an election on December 19, 2022.

+SEACC leadership hired the global law firm, Littler Mendelson, known for specializing in "union avoidance", to challenge the NLRB's jurisdiction over the organization, claiming that it does not participate in interstate commerce and is therefor not subject to the federal labor act.
+On February 13, 2023, the NLRB rejected SEACC's "numerous novel arguments" and cited 80 years of precedent to affirm that "the board has broad jurisdiction over nearly all types of private employers, large and small, for-profit and non-profit," and directed an election to take place by mail-in ballot.
+SEACC appealed that decision, continuing to challenge its workers' federal right to union representation.
+On March 30, 2023, SEACC United won formal recognition in the NLRB election with a 3-1 vote, despite SEACC leadership contesting one of the ballots.
+SEACC United was affiliated with the Communications Workers of America Local 37074, an AFL-CIO affiliate.

+On March 31, 2023, after being contacted by SEACC leadership, local news outlet, KINY News of the North bizarrely retracted a story covering the union's victory, removing it from publication rather than updating it with a correction.